JLeFevre559/CS350-Clipboard/Documents/Milestone-7/Instructor_7.md

-# Clipboard - Milestone [number] - Project Charter
+# Clipboard - Milestone - Project Closeout

-[Replace]Clipboard is a application for scheduling tasks for individuals on a project

-Milestone 1 is the check point for launching a new project with a clear understanding of the business proposition, scope and priorities of the project, and the technology that will be used to create the desired solution.[Replace]
+In this milestone, we will conduct a project review and analyze the project performance.
+We will document any lessons learned and prepare a final report.
+We will celebrate our successes and identify areas for improvement for future projects.

 **Team Github Repo**:  [ClipBoard Repo](../..)